TrustworthyComputing/csaw_esc_2019/challenge_description.md

 ### Qualification Phase

 For the qualification phase, participating teams are invited to **reverse engineer** a [provided vulnerable binary](qualification.out) using **Ghidra** and develop exploits using different approaches and techniques.
-In addition, teams should compile a **write-up** that outlines their exploits and methodologies.
+In addition, teams should submit a **write-up** that outlines their approaches and techniques (not necessarily only one approach/technique) utilized to reverse engineer the provided binary.
+To that end, the proposal should also explore existing techniques on the topic, focusing on (but not necessarily limited to) firmware exploitation and RFID hacking.
+The best approaches will include a discussion of existing techniques, a clear outline of reverse engineering methodologies, and a demonstration of the success and effectiveness of the team's strategy.

+Qualification phase reports will be evaluated by a team of experts, and will take into account the **correctness** and **creativity** of the applied reverse-engineering techniques, as well as the completeness and quality of the compiled report.

 ### Final Phase